Are you Suffering from Depression

 According to research, as you get older, your chances of developing depression increases.
 This risk also rises if you have lived through tough economical and social circumstances.

 Here are a number of circumstances that can cause depression:

 Stressful events, such as a relationship breakdown, can take a while to come to terms with.
 When you go through such an event, you run a higher risk of becoming depressed, especially if you try to combat the feelings on your own.

 If you have a long-term or life threatening illness, you may have a higher risk of developing a depressive disorder.
 Head injuries can also be a cause – severe trauma can trigger emotional problems and mood swings.

 Some personality traits leave you at greater risk.
 If you have low-self esteem or are overly critical about your actions, you might be more vulnerable.
 These traits could have been inherited from your parents or they could have been caused by early life experiences.

 If a member of your close family has depression, it’s more likely that you will have it too.
-It is not something that can be inherited biologically but can be “Learned”.
+Therefore it is not something that you can inherit biologically but can be “Learned”.

 If you are cut off from your friends and family for an extended period of time, you might be at a higher risk of developing a depressive condition.

 Drugs and Alcohol